mariberg/aws-bootcamp-cruddur-2023/journal/week4.md

 Now after swapping the connection URL to producting URL in docker-compose, Gitpod was connected to AWS RDS database.
 Schema could be created by running ``./bin/db-schme-load prod``, however no data could be seen at the frontend as the production database is literally empty.

-## Create Congito Trigger to insert user into database
+## Implement a Lambda and Cognito Trigger to insert user into database

 In order to test the production database, a Lambda function is needed to help.
 It will probably be very similar to a Postgres driver that will be used later in the project.
 - this Lambda function is used only for development